MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/finance/compute.md

 - The workload can be divided into discrete tasks that can be run simultaneously across many cores.
 - Each task takes input, processes it, and produces output.
 The entire application runs for a finite amount of time.
-- The application doesn't need to run constantly, but it must be able to handle node failures or crashes.
+- The application doesn't need to run constantly, but it must be able to handle node failures and crashes.
 - Tasks can be independent or tightly coupled, requiring high-speed networking technologies like InfiniBand and remote direct memory access (RDMA) connectivity.
 - Compute-intensive virtual machine (VM) sizes such as H16r, H16mr, and A9 can be used.
 The selection depends on the workload.